jonrandoem/yourls-jappix/README.md

 // Animate JappixMini?
 define('JAPPIX_ANIMATE', true);

+// Define your Jappix Nickname
+// if not defined, a random nickname will be chosen define('JAPPIX_NICKNAME', true);

 // Group chats to join at launch (you must provide an array of strings here)
 $jappix_groupchats = array("support@muc.jappix.org");
 ```